illusion0001/switch-port-mods/Master Detective Archives: RAIN CODE/readme.md

 If Tinfoil doesn't update and doesn't have the latest Build ID: You can extract it using [this method](https://youtu.be/d1XWoEgAgrU)

-You also have a guide about how to port mods [here](https://github.com/StevensND/ghidra-port-mods-guide) in case you're missing something.
+You also have a guide about how to port .pchtxt (ExeFS) mods [here](https://github.com/StevensND/ghidra-port-mods-guide) in case you're missing something.